KxSystems/docs/docs/ml/toolkit/index.md

 The toolkit contains:

 -   Utility functions relating to important aspects of machine-learning including [data preprocessing](utilities/preproc), [statistical metrics](utilities/metric), and various other functionality useful in many machine-learning applications contained under [utils](utilities/util).
 -   An implementation of the [FRESH](fresh.md) (FeatuRe Extraction and Scalable Hypothesis testing) algorithm in q.
 This lets a kdb+/q user perform feature-extraction and feature-significance tests on structured time-series data for forecasting, regression and classification.
+-   [Clustering algorithms](clustering/algos.md), with accompanying [k-dimensional tree](clustering/kdtree.md) and [scoring functions](clustering/score.md), can be used in a range of unsupervised learning problems.

-Over time the machine-learning functionality in this library will be extended to include;
+Over time the machine learning functionality in this library will be extended to include broader functionality.

--   q-specific implementations of machine-learning algorithms
--   broader functionality

 ## Requirements